nestjs/docs.nestjs.com/content/recipes/nestia.md

 #### Preface

-Don't write any swagger comment and DTO decorator.
-Just run `nestia` up.
+With `nestia`, you don't need to write any swagger or class-validator decorators.
+All you need to do is use the `nestia` CLI as shown above.

   - No swagger comment/decorator
   - No DTO comment/decorator